HS-Prakhar/Python_Assignments/README.md

 # Python_Assignments
-All the assignments are here!
+All the assignments are here.
 Thank You!